 Acts 19:3.

-See chapters one through three above.
+See Chapters one through three above.

 The Jesus Seminar finds it probable (voting pink) that John’s immersion “was understood to purify from uncleanness” (Tatum, John, 124).

 This undergirding often consists in evaluating John as a harbinger of a new era in Heilsgeschichte, which introduces a certain amount of discontinuity with the past, and as the one who reveals the “empty rituals” of Judaism by introducing repentance and promising the spirit, etc.